DmitriiPugachev/yamdb_final/README.md

 ![example workflow](https://github.com/dmitriipugachev/yamdb_final/actions/workflows/yamdb_workflow.yml/badge.svg)

 ### Description:
-API for YaMDb with a CI/CD pipeline.
+[This one API for YaMDb](https://github.com/DmitriiPugachev/api_yamdb) with a CI/CD pipeline and Docker infrastructure.
 #### You can:
   * run the full project in docker containers;
   * create new users;